Employment Sites Review

 • Please do not take away Walmart, Superstore and home Depot.
 They are very useful and we shop there every week.
 This change doesn't make any sense.
 We vote against this change.

-Tami asked 6 months ago
+Tami asked about 1 year ago

 Thank you for your comments.
 It will form part of the public records.